On the decomposition into Discrete, type II and type III $C^*$-algebras: Introduction

-\begin{cor} Suppose that $A$ is a purely infinite $C^*$-algebra (in the sense of Cuntz, Kirchberg and R\o rdam).
-If $B$ is either strongly Morita equivalent to $A$ or is an essential extension of $A$ (in particular, when $B=M(A)$), then $B$ is of type $\ttr$. \end{cor}

-Furthermore, with these new tools, we obtain the following classification scheme of $C^*$-algebras (see Theorems \ref{thm:inf-part} and \ref{thm:decomp}, Corollary \ref{cor:quot} and Proposition \ref{prop:decomp}).
-Here, we say that a $C^*$-algebra is ``anti-finite'' if it does not contain any non-zero finite ideal (or equivalently, there exists an essential closed ideal with its bidual being a properly infinite $W^*$-algebra; see Proposition \ref{prop:equiv-anti-fin}(a)).
+We say that a $C^*$-algebra is \emph{essentially infinite} if it does not contain any non-zero finite ideal.
+By Proposition \ref{prop:equiv-anti-fin}(a), a $C^*$-algebra is essentially infinite if there is an essential closed ideal with its bidual being a properly infinite $W^*$-algebra.
+Part (d) above tells us that a $C^*$-algebra is of type $\ttr$ if and only if all of its hereditary $C^*$-subalgebras are essentially infinite.